 - Developing a lump under your wound caused by fluid collecting (seroma).
-This is normal.
+This is normal and usually settles with time.
 Sometimes the fluid needs to be removed using a needle. - Developing a lump under your wound caused by blood collecting (haematoma).
-You may need another operation to remove the blood. - Numbness or continued pain around your armpit or the inner part of your arm caused by injury to the small nerves that supply your skin.
-Any pain usually gets better within a few weeks.
-Numbness can last for up to 6 months and can sometimes be permanent. - Skin necrosis, where some of the skin at the edge of your wound dies leaving a black area (risk: less than 2 in 100).
-You may need another operation to remove the dead skin or, rarely, a skin graft using skin from another area of your body. - Stiff shoulder.
+You may need another operation to remove the blood. - Dissatisfaction with breast appearance over time.
+This will depend on how much tissue your surgeon needs to remove and the size of your breast.
+Infection and bleeding can also affect the appearance of your breast.
+Sometimes your breast can swell, particularly if your lymph nodes have been removed or after radiotherapy.
+You may be able to have another operation to reshape your breast or replace some of your breast tissue.
+You should discuss this with your surgeon. - Stiff shoulder.
 The breast cancer team will give you exercises and it is important that you do them to keep your shoulder moving.
 Take painkillers as you are told if you need to relieve the pain.
-If you also have radiotherapy to your armpit (as well as to your chest wall) or if most of your lymph nodes are removed, there is a higher risk your shoulder movement may be restricted (frozen shoulder).
-Treatment for a frozen shoulder may involve physiotherapy, medication and injections. - Arm weakness or swelling of your arm and hand (lymphoedema), as a result of axillary surgery.
+If you also have radiotherapy to your armpit (as well as to your breast) or if most of your lymph nodes are removed, there is a higher risk your shoulder movement will be restricted (frozen shoulder).
+Treatment for a frozen shoulder may involve physiotherapy, medication and injections. - Numbness or continued pain around your armpit or the inner part of your arm caused by injury to the small nerves that supply your skin.
+Any pain usually gets better within a few weeks but can sometimes be permanent.
+Numbness can last for up to 6 months and can sometimes be permanent. - Arm weakness or swelling of your arm and hand (lymphoedema), as a result of axillary surgery.
 The risk is higher if you also have radiotherapy to your armpit or if most of your lymph nodes are removed.
 You can get lymphoedema months or even years later.
 It will make your arm prone to infection.
 Your breast-care nurse will give you advice on how to care for your arm to reduce the risk of swelling.